ShuonanChen/napari_semiautomatic_registration/README.md

 5. FOV - Exvivo: based on the previous results fine tune the FOV
     1. `refine_FOV_to_exvivo.ipynb`
     2. load the output from above and refine the map from FOV to Exvivo, and save the cell locations in both images.
-3. XXX
+3. FOV invert transformation
+    1. `FOV_invert_transformation.ipynb`
-    1. final script to apply inverse transformation to the locations found on FOV to map back to the original space.
+    2. final script to apply inverse transformation to the locations found on FOV to map back to the original space.